jessicaan/jessicaan/README.md

 ##### A little about me and how my career started

-###### I'm 27 years old, and live in Brazil! :brazil:.
+###### I'm 29 years old, and live in Brazil! :brazil:.

 ###### I have a degree in International Business and started to work on a IT company focused on international busines.
-Because of my job, I learned many many things and devoloped my interest and passion for coding!
+Because of my job at the time, I learned many things and devoloped my interest and passion for coding!
 Thus, I started learning to code and then I decided to go hardcore :joy:.
-So in this year I started my MBA in Artificial Intelligence while working on other projects.
+I finished my MBA in Artificial Intelligence in 2023 and now I'm creating my own millionaire project!!

 ###### I know I'm still very new in the coding world :earth_americas: , but I hope to catch up with the big guys very soon!!:rocket: